Ensembl/ensembl-hive/docs/user_manual/creating_pipelines/dataflows.rst

 There are virtually no restrictions on the number of branches that can be used.
-They however have to be integers, preferably positive integers for the sake of this tutorial as negative branch numbers have a special meaning (which will be addressed in :doc:`events`).
+They however have to be integers, preferably positive integers for the sake of this tutorial as negative branch numbers have a special meaning (which is addressed in :doc:`events`).

 ::